Sant'Anna di Stazzema massacre: Massacre

 On the morning of 12 August 1944, German troops of the 2nd Battalion of SS Panzergrenadier Regiment 35 of 16th SS Panzergrenadier Division Reichsführer-SS, commanded by SS-Hauptsturmführer Anton Galler, entered the mountain village of Sant'Anna di Stazzema.
-With them came some fascists of the 36th Brigata Nera Benito Mussolini based in Lucca, dressed in German uniforms.
-Note: The article cited does not mention the 36th Black Shirt Brigade.
+With them came fascists from the Black Brigades dressed in German uniforms.

 The soldiers immediately proceeded to round up villagers and refugees, locking up hundreds of them in several barns and stables, before systematically executing them.
 The killings were done mostly by shooting groups of people with machine guns or by herding them into basements and other enclosed spaces and tossing in hand grenades.
 At the 16th-century local church, the priest Fiore Menguzzo (awarded the Medal for Civil Valor posthumously in 1999) was shot at point-blank range, after which machine guns were then turned on some 100 people gathered there.
 In all, the victims included at least 107 children (the youngest of whom, Anna Pardini, was only 20 days old), as well as eight pregnant women (one of whom, Evelina Berretti, had her womb cut with a bayonet and her baby pulled out and killed separately).

 After other people were killed through the village, their corpses were set on fire (at the church, the soldiers used its pews for a bonfire to dispose of the bodies).
 The livestock were also exterminated and the whole village was burned down.
 All this took three hours.
 The SS men then sat down outside the burning Sant'Anna and ate lunch.